synetica/enlink-decoder/README.md

 > Payload Data:  `A5 01 FF`

-### Send Firmware Version in downlink
+### Send System Information in downlink

 Available from v7.20 onwards.

 > Payload Data:  `A5 01 00`<br/>

-The version is sent in the ACK message and the next payload.
+The firmware version is sent in the ACK message and is included in the next payload.
+If the device includes a plug-in gas sensor, it's serial number is also included in the next uplink.

 ### Set Antenna Gain to default (2.0 dBi)